Published 07 May 2026

 - Will the website be mobile-optimised?

-- Do you handle e-commerce, booking, forms, or payment setup?
+- Do you handle ecommerce, bookings, forms, or payment setup?

 - Do you provide basic SEO setup?